 Today, new tech like IBM Watson further pushes the boundaries of what we understand knowledge to be, as have new forays into content services and information-as-a-service.

-At the very least, most people agree on the importance of knowledge as an enterprise asset.
+At the very least, today most people believe in the intellectual capital that can be accumulated with an effective knowledge management system.
 As such, knowledge management remains among the top priorities for customer service and support leaders in 2022.

 “Knowledge is a human capacity to take action under conditions of uncertainty.”

 That stuff between the ears, as Peter Drucker put it so long ago.

 What are the Types of Knowledge?

 Broadly speaking, knowledge can be categorized in three different types or buckets:

 |Knowledge that’s set out in some tangible form — a document, book, social media post, etcetera.|

 Knowledge derived from the act of putting explicit knowledge into practice.
 You could make this knowledge explicit through experience (for example, an agent performs a document installation process and publishes supplementary knowledge that she acquired by going through the process).